Sukekiyo

-Sukekiyo (stylized as sukekiyo and also referred to in katakana form as スケキヨ) is a Japanese band formed in 2013 by Dir En Grey vocalist Kyo.
+Sukekiyo (stylized as sukekiyo and also referred to in katakana form as スケキヨ) is a Japanese rock band formed in 2013 by Dir En Grey vocalist Kyo.
 It is sometimes referred to as a supergroup as every member of the band is or has been in other well-known acts in the Japanese visual kei movement, although only Kyo is currently active in another band.

 History

 Sukekiyo was formed as a side project by Kyo along with members of other Japanese rock bands.
 The name derives from Seishi Yokomizo's novel The Inugami Clan.
-The band's activities are by periods as Kyo's main project Dir en grey is still his priority.
-Since the band released their first album, they have had a handful of tours in Japan, and more recently, Europe.
+The band's activities are by periods as Kyo's main project Dir En Grey is still his priority.

 In November 2014, they announced a new mini-album called Vitium, which contained 8 new tracks and released on February 4, 2015.
 The limited edition came with a second disc that includes collaborations with other artists such as X Japan vocalist Toshi and actor Hiroshi Mikami.

 On June 21, 2017, Sukekiyo released their second full-length studio album, Adoratio.
+Daniel Ash, guitarist for the iconic goth rock band Bauhaus, is one of the many features and collaborations on this album.
+He provided with an exclusive remix of the track "maneira", on Disc 2.

-They covered "Gerbera" for the November 22 Mucc tribute album Tribute of Mucc -En-.
+During that same year, for the November 22 Mucc tribute album Tribute of Mucc -En-, they covered "Gerbera".